-Consider growing oregano in your garden to flavor Italian, Greek, Middle Eastern, or Mexican dishes.
+Consider growing an oregano plant in your garden to flavor Italian, Greek, Middle Eastern, or Mexican dishes.
 This flavorful herb is enjoyed fresh or dried because of its pungent and powerful peppery flavor.

 If you love cooking, garlic is a great addition to your vegetable garden, too!